Header Image

 Program

-The course will take place in 2 – 5 June, 2025, and will run approximately from 9 am to 6:00 pm (Brno time, CET).
+The course will take place in 9 – 13 February, 2026, and will run approximately from 9 am to 6:00 pm (Brno time, CET).

 The program will be composed of a main scientific part, with theoretical lectures, hands-on sessions, and user-personalized cases.
-For the latter, we will include “User cases” sessions, where the participants will practice the tools on their own systems of interest, always with our assistance.
+For the latter, we will include personalized “User cases” sessions, where the participants will practice the tools on their own systems of interest, always with our assistance.

 SCIENTIFIC PROGRAM